 The test detectors in this study are flip-chip bonded test detectors which are fabricated on the same substrate with the FPA.
-They are 64 x 64 pixels arrays and have the same geometry with the FPA pixels.
-These test detectors are flip chip bonded on oxide covered silicon substrate or on a semi-insulating GaAs substrate which are patterned with the fan-out metal paths.
-These paths connect 5x5 parallel connected pixels to wiring pads.
-Parallel connection of pixels is necessary in order to decrease the impedance of the detectors for testing purposes.
+They are $64 \times 64$ pixels arrays and have the same geometry with the FPA pixels.
+These test detectors are flip chip bonded on oxide covered silicon substrate or on a semi-insulating GaAs substrate which are patterned with the fan-out metal lines.
+These lines connect 5x5 parallel connected pixels to wiring pads.
+Parallel connection of the pixels is necessary in order to decrease the impedance of the detectors for testing purposes.
 The flip-chip bonded test detectors are lapped and backside illuminated.
 Figure 6.9 shows a flipchip bonded test detector.